openalea-incubator/adel/doc/user/manual.rst

         "T0.1", "T0.2",..., refers to the secondary tillers of the primary tiller "T0", and "T0.0.0", "T0.0.1", "T0.0.2",..., refers to the tertiary tillers of the secondary tiller "T0.0".
 See :ref:`botanical_positions`.
+    * - **N_phytomer_potential**
+      - The *potential* total number of vegetative phytomers formed on the axis.
+N_phytomer_potential does NOT take account of the regression of some axes.
     * - **N_phytomer**
-      - The total number of vegetative phytomers formed on the axis.
+      - The *effective* total number of vegetative phytomers formed on the axis.
+N_phytomer does take account of the regression of some axes.
     * - **HS_final**
       - The Haun Stage at the end of growth of the axis.
     * - **TT_stop_axis**